what is this?

 yet unable to be known?

 I have come to understand that my personal motivation on the spiritual journey was a bit unusual.
 I wasn’t trying to escape anything.
 I wasn’t looking for an antidote to suffering.
-(Mind you, I was pretty ready to see the demise of the default demon – ‘wee-me’ – when that came to pass!)
+(Mind you, I was pretty ready to see the demise of the default demon – which turned out to simply be a belief set in concrete – when that came to pass!)
 I didn’t feel incomplete.
 I was a happy if ingenuous kind of person.
 But I contained an insatiable curiosity about life’s big philosophical questions – and especially the one expressed above: what is this?
 What is living me?
 What is consciousness?
 What is the god thing all about?

-Keeping in mind that “who speaks is not who writes and who writes is not who is,” I will describe myself as a retired baby boomer who at last has time to scribble and paint, to question everything, and to adore silence.
-I am called Miriam Louisa (either or both) and at the moment I live in New South Wales, Australia.
+Keeping in mind that “who speaks is not who writes and who writes is not who is,” I will describe myself as a retired educator and artist who at last has time to scribble and paint, to question everything, and to adore silence.
+I am called Miriam Louisa (either or both) and at the moment I live in Queensland, Australia.

 I write because I like to read what gets written.
 Same reason I paint, and make things.
 Because I want to see what will happen.
 What will appear.
 What will amaze.